axellancieri/axellancieri.github.io/README.md

 --not something to do rn

+- not happy about cv download approach.
+Works fine on firefox but on all other browsers just opens on a new tab.
+- email tooltip and copy buttons work and behave fine although sometimes they dont perform as expected.

 - change mouseover on scrolls for css transitions grabbing an element that tags the entire scroll
 - and/or scrolls themselves.
 Not maatching simplistic approach of general site.